May 10, 2018

 The type of tire and it’s intended use are indicated by the first letter in the code.
 Letter designations include P for passenger vehicles, T for temporary spare, LT for light truck metric, C for commercial, and ST for special trailer service.

 Following the tire type letter is the section width of the tire, which is listed in millimeters.
 This is the widest point from sidewall-to-sidewall, so a larger number indicates a wider tire.
-In this case, the tire has a width of 215 millimeters.

 The proper size and tire type are important to assure safety and the best tire performance.
 Buying a quality tire will not guarantee the best performance if the tire is not made to accommodate the weight and design of your vehicle.
 Also, since tire size is a factor in the calculations of the computerized functions of today’s vehicles, it is essential to install the recommended tire size.

 Next Up: Tire Code Part 2: Aspect Ratio, Tire Construction, and Wheel Diameter

 It’s good old pothole season!
 Winter can really do a number on the roads, causing an increase in potholes & overall road damage.
 Potholes are not just a nuisance, they can actually cause damage to your tires and even your vehicle.

 If your vehicle hits a very deep, dreaded divot in the road, you could experience its wrath on your vehicle.
 While you may see a full-on tire puncture or a bent rim, the result of it is not always obvious.
 If you have experienced a sudden jolt from a pothole, a timely inspection should be in your future.
 If you ignore it, your vehicle can experience even further damage and stress that results in budget-breaking repairs.
 Read more…